Harry Potter and the Deathly Hallows – Part 1: Plot

 Harry and Hermione search for the sword in Godric's Hollow and encounter the same strange symbol in a cemetery.
-Elderly historian Bathilda Bagshot invites them in her cottage, where they find a photo of the young man in Harry's dream who stole a wand from wandmaker Gregorovitch.
+Elderly historian Bathilda Bagshot leads them to her cottage, where they find a photo of the young man in Harry's dream who stole a wand from wandmaker Gregorovitch.
 Bathilda morphs into Voldemort's snake Nagini and attacks Harry.
 Hermione disapparates them to safety, but her rebounding spell accidentally destroys Harry's wand.
 Hermione identifies the man in the photo as dark wizard Gellert Grindelwald.
 That night, a doe patronus leads Harry to a frozen pond where Gryffindor's sword lies on the bottom.
-Harry dives into the frigid water, but the locket around his neck tightens, strangling him.
+Harry dives into the frigid water, but the locket chain around his neck tightens, strangling him.
 Ron appears, retrieves the sword, and saves Harry.
 They destroy the locket Horcrux with the sword.
 Ron explains that the Deluminator led him to their location.

-Harry, Ron and Hermione visits Xenophilius Lovegood and learn the symbol represents the Deathly Hallows.
+Harry, Ron, and Hermione visit Xenophilius and learn from the tale that the symbol represents the Deathly Hallows.
 Many years before, three brothers each received a prize that evades Death: the Resurrection Stone, the Cloak of Invisibility, and the Elder Wand, the most powerful wand known.
 Possessing all three makes one the Master of Death.
-Xenophilius secretly summons the Death Eaters, hoping to exchange Harry for a kidnapped Luna.
+Xenophilius then secretly summons the Death Eaters, hoping to exchange Harry for a kidnapped Luna.
 The three escape, but Snatchers capture them.
 During a vision, Harry sees an elderly Grindelwald telling Voldemort that the Elder Wand is buried with Dumbledore.

-At Malfoy Manor, Bellatrix Lestrange sees a Snatcher has Gryffindor's sword that she believed was in her Gringotts vault.
-Harry and Ron are locked into the cellar where they encounter Luna, Ollivander, and Griphook.
+At Malfoy Manor, Bellatrix Lestrange sees a Snatcher with Gryffindor's sword that she believed was in her Gringotts vault.
+Harry and Ron are locked into the cellar, where they encounter Luna, Ollivander, and Griphook.
 Upstairs, Bellatrix tortures Hermione.
 Harry begs for help using a mirror shard in which he believes he glimpsed Dumbledore; Dobby appears in response and helps save everyone while Harry grabs their captured wands from Draco Malfoy.
-As they disapparate, Bellatrix throws a knife, killing Dobby.
+As they disapparate, Bellatrix throws a knife, and Dobby is fatally wounded, dying in Harry's arms.
 Harry buries him near Bill and Fleur's seaside cottage, an Order safe house.
 Meanwhile, Voldemort retrieves the Elder Wand from Dumbledore's tomb.